Counterfactual Mean-variance Optimization: Empirical Studies

 with $Y_o \ind Y_f \mid A, X$.
 Here, the intervention $A \in \{0, 1\}$ represents two types of appointment reminders.
 These patient prompts have been shown to reduce no-show rates for fixed appointments, with calls from staff $(A = 1)$ leading to greater improvements than automated reminders $(A = 0)$ \citep{parikh2010EffectivenessOutpatientAppointment}.
-Suppose medical providers are interested in optimal proportions of the two appointment types under policies that set $A=0$ or $A=1$ across all appointments, and have data in which $A$ varies; for example, they may have been running a trial of a new automated calling system ($A=1$), or they may have previously made reminder phone calls only occasionally and are considering hiring staff to make phone calls in advance of every appointment. $Y_o$ and $Y_f$ represent the observed utilization rates, the proportions of daily open-access and fixed appointments, respectively, in which providers see patients.
-For simplicity, we assume that the utilization rates do not depend on the number of appointments of each type offered. $X$ represents a synthesis of variables that affect $A$ and/or $Y_o$ and $Y_f$, such as weather conditions (which affect both staff availability and patient no-show rates) or the severity of patient comorbidities.
+Suppose that medical providers are interested in determining the optimal mix of two appointment types under policies that assign $A = 0$ or $A = 1$ to all appointments, based on data in which $A$ varies across observations.
+For example, they may have been piloting an automated calling system ($A = 1$), or may be transitioning from infrequent manual reminder calls to a policy of making calls before every appointment. $Y_o$ and $Y_f$ represent the observed utilization rates, the proportions of daily open-access and fixed appointments, respectively, in which providers see patients.
+For simplicity, we assume that the utilization rates do not depend on the number of appointments of each type offered. $X$ represents a synthesis of variables that influence $A$, or $Y_o$ and $Y_f$, such as weather conditions, which can affect both staff availability and patient no-show rates, or the severity of patient comorbidities.

 Since open-access appointments are made on very short notice, it is likely that the benefit of personal reminders relative to automated ones is greater for fixed appointments than for open-access appointments.
 Our data generating process reflects this view, with Table \ref{tab:utilization_rates} showing that personal calls increase utilization rates substantially relative to automated ones for fixed appointments, but have only a small effect for open-access appointments.